Fatherhood, creativity, desire, corruption, darkness and light.

 It stars Benedict Cumberbatch as the father, going for broke fighting monsters and searching for his son Edgar.
 Gaby Hoffmann is the mother, and McKinley Belcher III the deeply complex detective Michael Ledroit.

 And the music!
-Screenrant has a list of music in the episodes: I’m Not In Love 10cc, Supernature Cerrone, These Foolish Things (Remind Me Of You) Billie Holiday, I’m So Hot For You Bobby O, A Forest The Cure, Gloria, Laura Branigan, Meet Me In The Morning Bob Dylan, Tupelo, Nick Cave & The Bad Seeds, Heroin The Velvet Underground, Who Knows Where the Time Goes Fairpoint Convention, These Days, Nico.
+Screenrant has a list of music in the episodes: I’m Not In Love, These Foolish Things, I’m So Hot For You, A Forest, Gloria, Meet Me In The Morning, Tupelo, Heroin ....

 The storyline weaves together an eclectic mix of elements: a children's TV show, eerie puppets, the gritty world of Vice and Missing Persons police departments, mysterious underground dwellings, a vibrant nightclub scene, and the often-overlooked realm of Sanitation services.